undark-lab/swyft/paper/paper.md

 ---

 # Notes
-- I don't mention what we estimate (likelihood-to-evidence ratio).
-Should I?
 - Should I be more careful saying "posterior estimate" since we don't estimate the posterior directly, rather the likelihood-to-evidence ratio.
 - Is the related work excessive?
 Perhaps I can cite all modern neural methods in a single line without explaining their details.

 # Summary
 Parametric stochastic numerical simulators are ubiquitous in science.
-They model observed phenomena by mapping a parametric representation of simulation conditions to a hypothetical observation--effectively sampling from a complex probability distribution over observational data known as the likelihood.
-Simulators are advantageous because they easily encode relevant scientific knowledge. *Simulation-based inference* is a machine learning technique which applies this simulator, a fitted statistical surrogate model, and a set of prior beliefs to estimate a probabilistic description of the parameters which plausibly generated some observational data.
+They model observed phenomena by mapping a parametric representation of simulation conditions to a hypothetical observation--effectively sampling from a probability distribution over observational data known as the likelihood.
+Simulators are advantageous because they easily encode relevant scientific knowledge. *Simulation-based inference* is a machine learning technique which applies a simulator, a fitted statistical surrogate model, and a set of prior beliefs to estimate a probabilistic description of the parameters which plausibly generated some observational data.
 This description of parameters is known as the posterior and it is the end-product of Bayesian inference.

-Our package `swyft` implements a specific SBI method called *Truncated Marginal Neural Ratio Estimation* (TMNRE) [@miller2021truncated; @swyft]. `swyft` provides a collection of tools to simulate locally, or in a distributed computing setting, and use those simulations to perform (marginalized) Bayesian inference on complex data.
+Our package `swyft` implements a specific SBI method called *Truncated Marginal Neural Ratio Estimation* (TMNRE) [@miller2021truncated]; it estimates the likelihood-to-evidence ratio to approximate the posterior, as in @Hermans2019. `swyft` [@swyft] provides a collection of tools to simulate data, locally or in a distributed computing setting, and perform (marginalized) simulation-based Bayesian inference.
 It produces ready-to-publish plots that demonstrate the calibration of the posterior estimate along with the posterior itself.

 # Motivation
-Estimating the posterior with SBI can be prohibitively expensive for complex data and slow simulators.
-We offer two suggestions to reduce the simulation burden: a) Fitting the joint posterior for all parameters is unnecessary when a marginal estimate of parameters-of-interest is sufficient and b) amortization of posteriors, whereby an SBI method is fitted for all possible observations simultaneously, is an inefficient use of simulation data when a only subset of the parameter space could have plausibly generated the observation. `swyft` takes a lean approach by satisficing the necessary requirements and avoiding all unnecessary computation.
-Additionally, `swyft` automates irksome aspects of running expensive simulations and doesn't simulate unless it must. `swyft` achieves this with four attributes:
+Estimating the posterior can be prohibitively expensive for complex data and slow simulators.
+Likelihood-based Markov chain Monte-Carlo [@metropolis; @hastings] can be inconveniently slow due to sequential simulation requirements.
+In contrast, SBI can parallelize simulation in many circumstances, thereby reducing the practical waiting time for results.
+In pursuit of further simulation efficiency, @miller2021truncated argues that fitting the joint posterior for all parameters is unnecessary when a marginal estimate of the posterior will suffice.
+SBI methods can be amortized, whereby the statistical model is fitted to estimate posteriors for possible observations simultaneously.
+While amortization enables necessary posterior calibration checks, like expected coverage probability [@miller2021truncated; @hermans2021averting], it is more efficient to fit the model on only a subset of parameters that could have plausibly generated the observation.

+`swyft` satisfices necessary requirements, like estimating the marginal posteriors of interest and enabling posterior calibration checks, while taking a lean approach to avoid all unnecessary simulation.
+In this pursuit, `swyft` truncates the prior to regions relevant for given observational data and reuses compatible previously simulated data.  `swyft` automates irksome aspects of running expensive simulations like distributed computing and storage of results. `swyft` achieves five design goals:

 1. Estimate arbitrary marginal posteriors, i.e., the posterior over parameters of interest, marginalizing over nuisance parameters.
 2. Perform targeted inference by truncating the prior distribution with an indicator function estimated in a sequence of rounds.
-It improves simulation efficiency by amortizing over only the necessary subset of the parameter space, while enabling empirical testability on this region via expected coverage testing.
+3. Estimate the expected coverage probability of fully amortized SBI posteriors and for truncated ones.
-3. Seamlessly reuse simulations from previous analyses by drawing already-simulated data first.
+4. Seamlessly reuse simulations from previous analyses by drawing already-simulated data first.
-4. Integrate advanced distribution and storage tools to simplify application of complex simulators.
+5. Integrate advanced distribution and storage tools to simplify application of complex simulators.

 Although there is a rich ecosystem of SBI implementations, TMNRE did not naturally fit in an existing framework since it requires parallel estimation of marginal posteriors and a truncated prior. `swyft` aims to meet the ever-increasing demand for efficient and testable Bayesian inference in fields like physics, cosmology, and astronomy by implementing TMNRE together with practical distributed computing and storage tools.